piskello/greemta/docs/dataset/greenareas.md

 layout: page
 description: Green Areas
 ---
-Madrid is a very green city and the city is full of spaces.
+Madrid is a very green city.

 Among the cartographic data made available by the Municipality of Madrid there are the green areas for each district.